Age-Old Wisdom meets Modern Tools

 - In order to ensure a season-long fresh supply of dill, continue sowing seeds every few weeks.
 For an extended harvest, do not allow flowers to grow on the plants.

-- If the soil remains undisturbed throughout the growing season, more dill plants will grow the next season.
+- If the dill was allowed to go to seed last year and the soil hasn’t been disturbed too much, more dill plants will grow the next season.

 - Leaf spot and occasionally a few other types of fungal leaf and root diseases

 - As soon as the plant has four to five leaves, you can start harvesting.
 Pinch off the leaves or cut them off with scissors.